 I am SO happy with how it turned out (and not just because I did it all completely on my own…*pats self on the back*).

-It’s so easy to swap out the art as he creates new masterpieces, and I can’t wait until my youngest gets a little older and starts making some of his own.
+It’s SO easy to swap out the art as he creates new masterpieces, and I can’t wait until my youngest gets a little older and starts making some of his own too.

 Plus, it’s just to the left of our kids’ arts & craft station that’s in front of the window, so it’s super simple to add new creations to our Wall of Fame.

 And when the time comes for us to remove the entire display (if my kids lose that creative feeling….*sniff*), then we can just remove the Command Hooks and there’s no damage left behind on the wall.

 An easy, inexpensive, and no damage DIY home improvement project that also happens to melt your heart.

 Kids Art Display Before & After

 If You Enjoyed This….

 Make sure you check out my Project Gallery for the rest of my crafty creations, home improvement projects, and freebies like these!

 Thanks so much for stopping by!